Experimental MRNA Vaccines Come To Fore As Pandemic Rages - UrduPoint

 The vaccines make human cells grow these proteins so that they resemble the virus -- which in turn elicits the production of antibodies that will latch on to the real virus and stop it from doing harm.

+With mRNA vaccines, "the only thing you need is the sequence" of the antigen, said Weissman, which can take just a few weeks to find and construct.

-The technology was first developed in 1990, but it wasn't until the mid-2000s that Weissman and Katalin Kariko -- now a senior vice president at Germany's BioNTech -- found a way to modify synthetic RNA to prevent it from triggering a dangerous inflammatory response.
+The technology was first developed in 1990, but it wasn't until the mid-2000s that Weissman and Katalin Kariko -- now a senior vice president at Germany's BioNTech -- found a way to modify synthetic RNA to prevent it from triggering a dangerous inflammatory response that was killing lab mice.

 There are certain important differences between the two vaccines.

-Moderna has announced that its vaccine can remain stable at standard refrigerator temperatures of 2 degrees Celsius to 8 degrees Celsius (36 degrees Fahrenheit to 46 degrees Fahrenheit) for 30 days.
+Moderna has announced that its vaccine can remain stable at standard refrigerator temperatures of 2-8 degrees Celsius (36-46 degrees Fahrenheit) for 30 days.

 It can be kept in long-term storage at standard freezer temperatures of -20 degrees Celsius (-4 degrees Fahrenheit) for up to six months.

-When the vaccine is first administered, immune cells secrete huge numbers of antibodies, but these are temporary and "all of the efficacy data that we have gotten from the vaccine recipients is generally within just a few months," he said.
+When the vaccines are first administered, immune cells secrete huge numbers of antibodies, but these are temporary and "all of the efficacy data that we have gotten from the vaccine recipients is generally within just a few months," he said.

 We don't yet know whether, after around six months, the immune system's "memory cells" will be activated to make new antibodies if it encounters the virus again.